inspiringsource/aws-solutions-architect/docs/Personal-notes/Compare-AWS-database.md

 Both Aurora and RDS are fully managed relational database services.
 RDS is a single-instance database, while Aurora is a multi-instance database.

+What is the difference between storage and database?
+Storage (e.g. S3) is a place to store more open-ended data with an object storage architecture, while database uses other storage architectures like file system to store and query data.

 ## Further reading:

 [Choosing a Database](https://aws.amazon.com/startups/start-building/how-to-choose-a-database/)